Your Questions Answered!

 5. What if I do not have an oncologist?

 -We require that you are under the care of a medical doctor in order to use our oncology support services.
-If you do not have a medical doctor, Doctor Michael Robinson works with a MD in an oncology clinic in Burr Ridge, IL.
-Appointments to meet with both Michael Robinson ND, MS, CNS and Thomas Hesselink MD can be made by contacting The Ayre Clinic for Contemporary Medicine HERE.
+If you do not have a medical doctor, Dr. Michael Robinson works with a MD in an oncology clinic in Burr Ridge, IL.
+Appointments to meet with both Michael Robinson ND, MS, CNS, LDN and Thomas Hesselink MD can be made by contacting The Ayre Clinic for Contemporary Medicine HERE.

 6. What type of services does the Ayre Clinic offer?

--We are a full service integrative oncology clinic that includes medical cancer care using Insulin Potentiation Therapy to enhance our chemotherapy regimens, as well as services such as IV vitamin C. We also have providers that specialize in nutrition, naturopathic medicine, acupuncture, lymphatic therapy, psychotherapy, and more.
+-We are a full service integrative oncology clinic that includes medical cancer care using Insulin Potentiation Therapy to enhance our chemotherapy regimens, as well as services such as IV vitamin C, and Mistletoe.
+We also have providers that specialize in nutrition, naturopathic medicine, acupuncture, lymphatic therapy, psychotherapy, and more.
 More info for The Ayre Clinic for Contemporary Medicine is found HERE.

 7. What if I already beat cancer, how can you help?